hmt3design/LCARS_CSS_Grid/README.md

 <strong>Licensing:</strong>

 You are free to use this repository as you desire.
 No attribution is necessary.
 Star Trek, LCARS and other associated trademarks are the property of CBS/Paramount.

+<strong>Illustrator source material</strong>

+If you want the Adobe Illustrator template I created (which has a lot more elements of the LCARS interface, you can go to my repository at https://github.com/hmt3design/Illustrator-templates